nestybox/sysbox/docs/user-guide/install-k8s.md

 -   The sleep instruction above is to ensure that kubelet has a chance to launch the 'cleanup' daemonset before it is removed in the next step.

+## Troubleshooting

+If you hit problems, refer to the [troubleshooting sysbox-deploy-k8s](troubleshoot-k8s.md) doc.